Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 ### Software as a Service (SaaS)
 Software as a Service is when you require pre-existing applications offered by another provider.
 Like PaaS, with SaaS solutions you don't want to worry about any servers running the software, or have to make any scaling decisions, etc. But you're not providing your own application code, you're using an application from someone else.
 You just need to configure the app, and provide your users with access.
 One of the most commonly used SaaS options is `Microsoft365` (formerly Office365).

-    Another advantage of SaaS services is that software license costs can become a monthly operational expense (OpEx), just like your compute resources when you adopt cloud solutions, you no longer need to make significant capital expenditure (CapEx) for your software licences.
+    Another advantage of SaaS services is that software license costs can become a monthly operational expense (OpEx).
+    Just like your compute resources, when you adopt cloud solutions you no longer need to make significant annual capital expenditure (CapEx) for your software licences.

 A common metaphor to help understand these service models is pizza - with IaaS you build from scratch, with PaaS the build has been done, but you need cook it and customise if needed, then with SaaS you just get to eat.